Design principles of the cytotoxic CD8+ T-cell response: Model

 We systematically sample $\vec \theta$'s to assess performance of designs against different infections (Fig.~\ref{fig1}D; SI Appendix).
 While $\vec{\theta}$ is broadly sampled, we hold the remaining biological rates and design parameters underlying the decision-making program in Fig.~\ref{fig1}A within empirically supported ranges reported in SI Appendix, Table~\ParameterTable.

 \paragraph{Cell economics of T-cell response.} Tracking all clinical sequelae of an infection is rarely feasible, but tissue integrity degrades as cells are lost.
 Cumulative cell death correlates with macroscopic readouts such as weight change, pathogen burden, and temperature dynamics~\cite{Gupta2021-vo,Lebel2025-ah}.
 We therefore adopt a cell-economics objective in which harm is measured by the total number of cells lost over the course of infection.
+We evaluate the performance of a given design $\vec \theta$ by simulating the response dynamics (Fig.~\ref{fig1}D) and computing the {\em total cell death} (or inflicted harm) as